Adjoints and Canonical Forms of Polypols

 $P$ is a simple quadric polypol, but it has only three boundary surfaces so it is not polyhedral.
 The residual point set $R(P)$ consists of the three residual conics, a triple of conics of the first kind that lie in a unique quadric surface.
 This surface is an adjoint of the polypol $P$. \end{example}

-This example generalizes to a family of ``almost'' polypols that we call \emph{cycles of quadrics}.
+This example generalizes to a family of ``almost'' polypols that we refer to as \emph{cycles of quadrics}.
 They are certainly not polyhedral, but not quite polypols either: there are more than three edge curves through the vertices.
 Otherwise, they fit the definition of quadric polypols.